dnewcome/jath/README.md

 - No support for dates or numeric types
-- No support for literal values in templates, ie all values in the template name-value pairs are currently treated as xpath selectors.
+- No support for literal values in templates, ie all values in the template name-value pairs are currently treated as XPath selectors